kirillsaidov/vita/CodingGuidelines.md

 This is a list of guidelines that I adhere to while developing Vita library.

 ## A few notes for future revision
+* Avoid ambiguity.
+* Avoid allocations if possible.
+* Return spans (views) to data.
+Let the user manually allocate an object if neccessary.
 * Don't use MACROS if a function can be used instead.
-* Avoid ambiguity.
-* There must be only one way to do something.
+* There must be only one way to do something specific: DRY.

 ---